ionos-cloud/cluster-api-provider-ionoscloud/docs/quickstart.md

 The `IONOS_TOKEN` should be stored in a secret in the same namespace as the management cluster.
 The secret should have the following structure:

-The `apiURL` field is optional and defaults to `https://api.ionos.com/cloudapi/v6` if no value was provided.

 ```yaml
 apiVersion: v1
 kind: Secret